Ruger SR-556 Takedown Review | A Highly Portable and Reliable AR

 You just need to buy Ruger's conversion kit options to make it happen.
 Thanks to these convenient kits, you can switch over to 5.56mm NATO or .300 AAC Blackout.
 Although not entirely unique, it's a clever idea that essentially gives you more shooting options at a lower price range.

-They're still not cheap, but they are more affordable than going out and buying a whole new firearm.
+They're still not cheap, but they are more affordable than buying a whole new firearm.
 If you have these kits in your arsenal, you'll be able to freely plink, hunt, and defend your home with the Ruger SR-556 Takedown without having to invest in additional weaponry.

-I appreciate this kind of versatility.
-Although some argue that it's easier - and sometimes cheaper - to just buy a new gun with each caliber.
-That's up to you and what kind of deals you're able to find.
-But as the SR-556 Takedown stands, it has flexibility that other firearms don't have.
+I appreciate this kind of versatility, although some argue that it's easier - and sometimes cheaper - to just buy a new gun for each caliber.
+That's up to you and the deals you can find.
+But as the SR-556 Takedown stands, it offers flexibility that other firearms don't have.

 What Is the Difference Between Ruger AR-556 and SR-556?